BR0kEN-/cikit/docs/jenkins/builds-actions/README.md

 # Parameterized builds

-I believe everyone can invent or already faced the need to occasionally perform some actions.
+We believe everyone can invent or already faced the need to occasionally perform some actions.
 For instance, run `composer update` when the `vendor` directory is not under VCS.
 It's easy to get this done locally, but how to achieve this on CI server?

+Meet the [actions](../../../cmf/all/scripts/tasks/reinstall/actions.yml) - list of Ansible tasks which will be executed on a build if commit message contains constructions with text between square brackets (like `[test action1][test action2] Regular message`).

 ## Usage

-Meet the [actions](../../../cmf/all/scripts/actions.yml) a.k.a parameterized builds.
-Needed documentation is written directly inside of the playbook, so let's take a look on a case with Composer there.
+Needed documentation is written directly inside of the playbook, so let's take a look on a case with Composer.

 - Create `scripts/tasks/composer-update.yml`: